 Teachers will play a big part in any successful implementation.
 Their care and daily insight into their students’ hurdles and progress places them at the centre of a strategy that addresses the child’s community.

-There are many players involved when it comes to eradicating avoidable blindness among school children – particularly adults within a child’s inner circle.
+There are many players involved when it comes to eliminating avoidable blindness among school children – particularly adults within a child’s inner circle.
 Teachers can be skilled to recognise and diagnose basic eye problems, parents can be educated to identify uncommon behaviour and know how to access care.
 They can be at the front lines of ensuring children receive the eye care they need.

-“There are many players involved when it comes to eradicating avoidable blindness among school children – particularly adults within a child’s inner circle.
+“There are many players involved when it comes to eliminating avoidable blindness among school children – particularly adults within a child’s inner circle.
 Teachers can be skilled to recognise and diagnose basic eye problems, parents can be educated to identify uncommon behaviour and know how to access care.
 They can be at the front lines of ensuring children receive the eye care they need.” – Elizabeth Kurian, CEO, Mission for Vision.

 New technology plays an important role alongside training.
 Our Children’s Vision partner Peek Vision has developed a retinal camera attachment for smartphones.
 Now detailed vision checks can be performed anywhere.
 The Peek system makes visits to rural and remote locations not just affordable, but highly effective.